 For more information about The Gottman Method Couples Therapy, click here

 SFT is an evidence based intervention that focuses on the client’s unique strengths.
 It highlights their ability to find solutions to their problems using a goal-oriented, collaborative approach.
+Our therapists incorporate this approach into all our work with clients.

 Early attachment experiences with our primary caregivers shape the adults that we become.
 The goal of attachment-based psychotherapy is to address the limiting effects of negative early attachment experiences and to strengthen the capacity for secure relationships.